adamkrogh/goodreads-dotnet/README.md

 - comment.list — List comments on a subject.
 - list.book — Get the listopia lists for a given book.
 - owned_books.create — Add to books owned.
-- owned_books.list — List books owned by a user.
 - owned_books.show — Show an owned book.
 - owned_books.update — Update an owned book.
 - owned_books.destroy — Delete an owned book.